 What Is Builder’s Risk Insurance?

-Builder’s Risk Insurance is specially designed to provide coverage for the damages done to structures and buildings under construction or renovation.
-Besides covering the costs of construction, your policy also covers tools and equipment being used at the construction site.
+Builder’s Risk Insurance, pecially designed, it will provide coverage for the damages done to structures and buildings under construction or renovation.
+As a result, other than covering the costs of construction, your policy also covers tools and equipment used at the construction site.

-Builder’s Risk Insurance is also referred to as a Course of Construction insurance policy.
+Builder’s Risk Insurance is also a Course of Construction insurance policy.

 Standard Builder’s Risk Coverage